What to See Near the Amalfi Coast

 Places to visit close to the Amalfi Coast

-A voyage from one enchanting land to another, from the Amalfi Coast to the Island of Capri, to live the legend.
+An unforgettable voyage from one enchanting land to another - the Amalfi Coast to the Island of Capri - to experience these legendary Italian destinations.

 From the Amalfi Coast, the Island of Capri is just a 30 or 40 minute boat ride away.
-In the summer months, hydrofoils operate direct from Positano and Amalfi whilst, in the winter, you'll need to catch a boat from Sorrento.
+In the summer months, high speed ferries operate direct from Positano and Amalfi while in the winter, you'll need to catch a ferry from Sorrento.

-Private boat transfers including a tour around the island are readily available and if you want to spend an evening in Capri this is the best option (public sea connections between the island and the mainland do not run after 8pm).
+Private boat transfers including a tour around the island are readily available; if you want to spend an evening in Capri this is the best option (public ferries between the island and the mainland do not run after 8pm).

-The land of Sirens which enchanted Homer and became a favorite destination on the Grand Tour: a town which to this very day continues to seduce all those who come here.
+The land of Sirens which enchanted Homer and became a favorite destination on the Grand Tour: this coastal resort town continues to seduce all those who visit.

-The picturesque historic center, brimming with craft shops and artists' studios is the perfect place in which to pick up a few souvenirs, often at a much lower price than anywhere on the Amalfi Coast.
+Stop in to visit the unique collection of traditional inlaid wood in the Museo della Tarsia Lignea and the eclectic Museo Correale.
+The picturesque historic center, brimming with craft shops and artists' studios, is the perfect place in which to pick up a few souvenirs, often at a much lower price than anywhere on the Amalfi Coast.

-Sorrento is approximately a 30 minute bus or car journey from Positano.
+Sorrento is approximately a 30 minute bus or car ride from Positano.